Triple murder case begins for alleged Berkeley gang member

 Fatal shooting on 45th Street

-Five witnesses took the stand Monday to answer questions about the North Oakland shooting on April 23, 2009: two minor law enforcement witnesses; two women who had, as teenagers, happened past the fatal shooting on 45th Street; and a woman who had been parked on Market Street near 45th waiting for her cousin to leave the barbershop.
+Five witnesses took the stand Monday to answer questions about the North Oakland shooting on April 23, 2009: two minor law enforcement witnesses; the two women who had, as teenagers, happened past the fatal shooting on 45th Street; and a woman who had been parked on Market Street near 45th waiting for her cousin to leave the barbershop.

 The former teenagers who had been walking on 45th Street testified that they didn't remember much about what happened that day.